flowdy/FlowgencyTM/README.md

 Care for where the server is running, where your data is stored.
 Your time and how you use it is a rather private thing, and thus should be kept private.
 I, for one, do not consider FlowgencyTM or any other service inspired thereof a good option if provided commercially or "for free" by some internet company, a cloud provider or even by your own employers' IT department.
 After all, however, the decision is yours.
 FlowgencyTM is, due to its purpose, like a knife in your kitchen drawer that you can prepare a meal with as well as stab someone, or being stabbed.
 The one whose time is managed should be the only one who is managing it.

-Even if you are a fan of FlowgencyTM, please understand that the method of time management is a private thing, too.
+Even if you are a fan of FlowgencyTM, I hope you understand that the method of time management is a private thing, too.
 There will be many who choose not to use it and there will always be some who even dislike that you do.
 To persuade others to use it, to push it in your company, let alone to imply or explicitly threaten your employees with negative consequences if they choose not to, would render all the productivity benefits of the software effectively void.
 Voluntariness, that is, *real* voluntariness is key.
 As an employer, you are responsible for having your staff comply with any working hours agreed upon and do the given tasks until any reasonable due dates.
 Leave them the choice of whether or not to use some time management tool or method, with FlowgencyTM just being an instance of many.

 Wherefore all that, what's the vision?